coderholic/pyradio/windows.md

 Installing [MPlayer](http://www.mplayerhq.hu/) takes a couple of extra steps, and you may find that some streams (e.g. m3u8) may not be playable.
 Furthermore, special care has to be taken in order to be able to save the volume of the player.

+If you are on **Windows 7** and using **MPlayer**, you will not be able to use profiles; it seems the use of profiles is not supported.

 [VLC](https://www.videolan.org/vlc/) is much easier to install, but song titles' updating may not be 100% consistent (if any).
 If this is not a deal breaker for you, then just go on and use [VLC](https://www.videolan.org/vlc/) as **PyRadio**'s player.

-If you are on **Windows 7** and using *MPlayer*, you will not be able to use profiles; it seems the use of profiles is not supported.

 Other than that, you will have a fully functional **PyRadio** installation.